 Many oncology programs reach a point in development where quality patient care and clinical operations are in place.
 They realize that the standard of care for oncology services includes providing patient access to research and clinical trials.

-A research affiliation with the Duke Oncology Network offers assistance with development and ongoing management of a quality clinical trials program, as well as access to Duke investigator-initiated studies, national cooperative group trials, pharmaceutical industry studies, and collaborative research.
+A research affiliation with the Duke Cancer Network offers assistance with development and ongoing management of a quality clinical trials program, as well as access to Duke investigator-initiated studies, national cooperative group trials, pharmaceutical industry studies, and collaborative research.

 Current research affiliates include: